Home > Mac Data Recovery Tips

 Disk Utility First Aid is designed to repair minor errors on disks.
 So you can boot Mac to Disk Utility and fix the unmountable Mac internal hard drive in macOS Recovery mode.

-Step 1: Boot to macOS Recovery mode by restarting the Mac computer while pressing and holding down Command and R keys at startup.
+Step 1: Boot to macOS Recovery mode by restarting the Mac computer while pressing and holding down the Command and R keys at startup.

 Step 2: Select Disk Utility and click Continue.